bartificer/programming-by-stealth/docs/pbs26.md

 console.log(x.toString());
 ```

-Now that we know about self executing anonymous functions and namespaces, let’s update that template to make it adhere to more best-practices.
+Now that we know about self executing anonymous functions and namespaces, let’s update that template to make it adhere to more best practices.

 ```javascript
 // init the PBS namespace